destenson/iMemoized/README.md

 npm install iMemoized

 Memoization supports N arguments to the functions memoized.
-At the moment all arguments must be primitive or memoization can't be accomplished and the original function will just be returned with no warning or error.
+Arguments can be primitives or objects, so long as the objects have unique keys and the memoizer is called with the name of the key property.

+The call signature for iMemoize is: `iMemoize(constructorOrObject,excludeProperties=[],includeClassMethods=false,keyProperty=null)`

 To memoize all methods on all instances created by a constructor call: `constructor = iMemoize(constructor)`.

 To memoize all methods on an object call: `object = iMemoize(object)`.

-To memoize a standalone function call: `func = iMemoize.memoize(func)`.

 An optional argument can be supplied to ignore certain methods by name, e.g.: `constructor = iMemoize(constructor,["someFactory"])`.
 Factory functions, i.e. those that return new objects, should generally not be memoized because they will then always return the same new object ... which won't be so new after a while!

+Additionally, the methods on a class constructor are usually ignored, but the can be memoized by passing includeClassMethods as true.

+To memoize a standalone function call: `func = iMemoize.memoize(func)`.

+The call signatue for iMemoize.memoize is: `iMemoize.memoize(function,keyProperty=null)`

 The memozied methods or functions also have their own method, `flush`, which can be used to clear the memo cache, e.g.: `func.flush()`